ArturKos/ArturKos/README.md

 - 👋 Hi, I’m @ArturKos
 - 👀 I’m interested in C/C++ programming and other
-- 🌱 I’m currently learning allegro5
+- 🌱 I’m currently learning embedded systems

 <!---
 ArturKos/ArturKos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.